 About Me

-Raised in Cork, Ireland, she suffered tragedy at a young age when her mum passed away, when Allie was just nine years old.
-When she also became a victim of cruel bullying from her classmates, she left school to be homeschooled and persuaded her father to let her start busking around Cork and on Grafton Street in Dublin, attracting massive crowds and millions of views from the clips she uploaded to YouTube and to her huge following on social media.
+Raised in Cork, Ireland, Allie experienced profound loss at a young age when her mother passed away while she was just nine years old.
+Not long after, she became the target of severe bullying at school, leading her to leave traditional education and be homeschooled.
+During this time, Allie persuaded her father to let her start busking — first around Cork, and later on Grafton Street in Dublin.
+What began as a way to cope and express herself quickly turned into something much bigger, as her performances drew huge street crowds and millions of views through videos shared on YouTube and across social media.

 Her debut single, “How Love Works”, was released last year to a rapturous reception.
 Over tender piano notes, she sings first in a husky murmur as if observing a scene while it unfolds: “It's another Friday/ And I ain't got nothing to wear/ The guy I really like/ Is getting with some drunk girl over there.”
 Written with pop star and songwriter Ella Henderson, and songwriter/producer Ollie Green, it was inspired by Allie’s feelings of disillusionment and isolation when it came to teenage romance.